katmore/webhook/README.md

 ### Using the provided end-point example

-An end-point example is provided at [web/endpoint-example.php](web/endpoint-example.php) which responds to a **PushEvent** by invoking 'pull' or 'update' commands on a local git or svn repository as appropriate.
+An end-point example is provided at [web/endpoint-example.php](web/endpoint-example.php) which responds to a **PushEvent** by invoking a 'git pull' or any custom code placed in a callback function, as configured.
 It also responds to a a **PingEvent** with a success message.

    * copy the provided [web/endpoint-example.php](web/endpoint-example.php)...